Updated Terms of Service and Privacy Policy: UpCloud is still fully GDPR-compliant!

 Updates to our Terms of Service and Privacy Policy

-Today, we are updating our Terms of Service and Privacy Policy to match the new requirements set by the GDPR.
+Today, we are updating our Terms of Service and Privacy Notice to match the new requirements set by the GDPR.
 While we have already followed similar principles as the GDPR for a long time, we have now updated our Terms of Service and Privacy Policy to fully adhere to the requirements also in writing.

 “I have read and agree to these terms of service” is often considered the biggest lie online.
 Lengthy and difficult-to-read terms of service agreements are not user-friendly and the majority of users simply opt out of reading them.
 But we can probably all agree that users should know what they consent to before handing over any personal information!
 So we have also opted to add simple explanations of the various sections of our terms and policies, as to make it even easier to understand what you are agreeing to.